 This type of neurons are the principal neurons in insects.
 These neurons have one axon and two dendrites.
 These neurons are sensory neurons that help in the transmission of impulses throughout the CNS.
 In humans, unipolar neurons are found in the retina of the eye, ganglia of the vestibulocochlear nerve, and so on.

 Bipolar neurons have an axon and dendrites.
 Axon transmits the signals from the cell body to the brain and the spinal cord.
 Dendrites transmit signals from the body organs, such as the nose, ears, and eyes, to the cell body.
 So bipolar neurons are mostly found in the sensory pathways for smell, taste, hearing, and sight.

 Pseudounipolar neurons have an axon but no true dendrites.
 However, pseudounipolar neurons are considered a variant of bipolar neurons.
 They are called pseudo because the single axon attached to the cell body moves in two opposite directions (One connected with the muscle, joints, and skin, and the other towards the spinal cord).
 Pseudounipolar neurons are the big players in transmitting the sense of pain, pressure, or even touch.

 4. Anaxonic Neurons

 An anaxonic neuron is a neuron where the axon cannot be distinguished from the dendrites.
 According to recent discoveries, scientists claim that neurons have no axons and only dendrites.
 These neurons are found in the brain and the retina.
 Interestingly, they are also found in invertebrates.
 Anaxonic neurons act as non-spiking interneurons.

 5. Multipolar Neurons

 Multipolar neurons are abundant in number within vertebrates such as humans.
-Each of these neurons has a cell body, a long axon, and short dendrites.
-They are found in the brain and spinal cord (CNS) and also in autonomic ganglia.
+Each neuron has a cell body, a long axon, and short dendrites.
+They are found in the brain, spinal cord (CNS), and autonomic ganglia.